skip to main content

 Clinical Professor

 Dr. Charlie Brown is a 1980 graduate of the Tulane University School of Medicine.
 He completed his internship and residency training at the University of Texas Medical Branch (UTMB) in Galveston in 1984, followed by a Fellowship in Maternal-Fetal Medicine (1984-1986) in the Department of Obstetrics and Gynecology at UT Southwestern (UTSW).
 In 1994, he moved to Austin, Texas and was a founding member of the Texas Perinatal Group, an MFM private practice.
 While in that practice he served as the Medical Director of Perinatology at Seton/Ascension Medical Center and Brackenridge Hospital and was on the Board of Directors and Chief of Obstetrics at the UTMB Austin Women’s Hospital, an obstetric teaching facility.
 In 2016, Dr. Brown returned to UTSW where he served as the Associate Program Director of the MFM Fellowship Program until April of 2022.
-He joined the Texas A&M School of Medicine faculty in 2022.
+He joined the Texas A&M College of Medicine faculty in 2022.

 Kevin H. Brown